State audit: SLCS over on fund balance

 File photo

-The Saranac Lake Central School District was cited for having a excessive fund balance by the state Comptroller’s Office recently.
+The Saranac Lake Central School District was cited for having an excessive fund balance by the state Comptroller’s Office recently.

 SARANAC LAKE | The New York State Comptrollers Office unveiled the results of their audit of the Saranac Lake Central School District, stating fund balances were too high, as were estimated revenues.